YouTube is a great platform to build an audience and make money. We all have heard of YouTubers starting from scratch and making millions in revenue.

 Don’t get me wrong.
 I am not asking you to abandon your YouTube channel and concentrate only on your streaming service.
 Your video streaming service, which helps you build a direct relationship with your fans, is an additional way to monetize your videos on top of your existing YouTube revenue.

-More ways to earn revenue
+1. More ways to make money

 - You are making money mainly through ads (no diversification)